 Media Projects: Development Grants support film, television, and radio projects for general audiences that encourage active engagement with humanities ideas in creative and appealing ways.
 All projects must be grounded in humanities scholarship in disciplines such as history, art history, film studies, literature, drama, religious studies, philosophy, or anthropology.
 Projects must also demonstrate an approach that is thoughtful, balanced, and analytical (rather than celebratory).
 The approach to the subject matter must go beyond the mere presentation of factual information to explore its larger significance and stimulate critical thinking.
 NEH is a national funding agency, so the projects we support must demonstrate the potential to attract a broad general audience.
-We welcome humanities projects tailored to particular groups, such as families, youth (including K-12 students), teachers, seniors, at-risk communities, and veterans, but they should also strive to cultivate a more inclusive audience.

 Film and television projects may be single programs or a series addressing significant figures, events, or ideas.
 Programs must be intended for national distribution, via traditional carriage or online distribution.
 The Division of Public Programs welcomes projects that range in length from short-form to broadcast-length video.